guidance-ai/guidance/README.md

 ```
 > Equivalent arithmetic expression: 106 - 36 = 60

-Notice how the model wrote the right equation but solved it.
+Notice how the model wrote the right equation but solved it (incorrectly).
 If we wanted to constrain the model such that it only writes valid expressions (without trying to solve them), we can just append our grammar to it:
 ```python
 grammar = expression()
 lm = llama2 + 'Problem: Luke has a hundred and six balls.
 He then loses thirty six.\n'